 A mature weeping willow is one of the most romantic of trees.
 You often see pictures of a willow growing by a still lake, its cascading branches reflected in the still surface of the water.
-But that beautiful canopy must be maintained to keep it healthy and beautiful.
+That beautiful canopy must be maintained to keep it healthy and beautiful though.
 You need to cut back a weeping willow to keep it looking its best.

 Trimming a weeping willow’s branch tips to even out the foliage of an ornamental tree makes sense.
-But there are more serious reasons to consider weeping willow pruning.
+There are more serious reasons to consider weeping willow pruning, however.
 Weeping willow branches may grow all the way down to the ground over time.
 While this may be attractive, it makes it impossible for people to walk below the tree, or to drive a car there.

 When to Prune Weeping Willows